Becoming Logan and Gard

 Daniel in MO

 Once married it did not take Daniel and Serena long to start a family.
-On 14 January 1848, just under 10 months after their marriage, Serena gave birth to Fannie Elizabeth Logan.
-They proceeded to have 8 children, John Taylor, William Peters, Talitha J, James Preston “Jas” Martha Susan, Mary Catherine, and Lucy.
-Unfortunately, not all made it to adulthood with John Taylor dying at the age of 5 months, William at the age of 11 months, and Martha at the age of 4[iv].
-It is also possible that within their house was a single slave who in 1850 was a 9-year-old “mulatto” girl[v].
-I have some doubt if this is our Daniel as the location is Savannah, not Nodaway.
-I also have not seen any further evidence of her on any other census or other document, therefore I can’t do any better than maybe.
+On 14 January 1848, Serena gave birth to Fannie Elizabeth Logan.
+They proceeded to have 8 children, John Taylor, William Peters, Tabatha J, James Preston “Jas” Martha Susan, Mary Catherine, and Lucy.
+Unfortunately, a few died very young.
+John Taylor at the age of 5 months, William at the age of 11 months, and Martha at the age of 4.[iii]
+It is also possible that within their house was a single slave who in 1850 was a 9-year-old “mulatto” girl.[iv]

-We do know that by 1860 Daniel’s farm was valued at $2400, which was about average for Andrew County at this time.
-Thanks to the 1860 Farm schedule we know that this property includes 11 acres of improved land and an additional 69 unimproved acres.
-He had 4 horses, 1 “ass or mule”, 1 “milk cow” and 13 pigs all worth $380 (worth ~14k today).
-His annual production was bushels of “Indian Corn” and 20 “Irish Potatoes”, 50lbs of butter and $30 worth of slaughtered livestock[vi].
-It is on this foundation that Serena and Daniel entered the most divisive period in this nation’s history.
+By 1860, Daniel’s farm was valued at $2400, which was about average for Andrew County at this time.
+His property included 11 acres of improved land and an additional 69 unimproved acres.
+He had 4 horses, 1 “ass or mule,” 1 milk cow, and 13 pigs.
+His annual production was 250 bushels of “Indian Corn” and 20 “Irish Potatoes”, 50lbs of butter and $30 worth of slaughtered livestock.[v]
+While living on this farm, Serena, Daniel, and their family, entered the most divisive period in this nation’s history.

 The Civil War